Encounters with Western

 Figueroa Campaign Against Sulu and Maguindanao

 After the fall of Manila and the establishment of a Spanish colony in Luzon, the Spanish conquistador Don Ésteban Rodriguez de Figueroa embarked on a campaign to conquer the Muslims of Sulu and Maguindanao from April 1-25, 1596.
-While he succeeded in extracting tribute from the Sulu sultan, he was killed in Maguindanao.
-More Information: Before conquering the Muslims in Mindanao and the Sulu archipelago, Spaniards first attacked Brunei thinking that defeating Brunei would weaken Sulu and Mindanao and eliminate their commercial rival in the Philippines.
-Brunei royalty was intimately connected to the Muslim rulers in Manila and...After the fall of Manila and the establishment of a Spanish colony in Luzon, the Spanish conquistador Don Ésteban Rodriguez de Figueroa embarked on a campaign to conquer the Muslims of Sulu and Maguindanao from April 1-25, 1596.
-While he succeeded in extracting tribute from the Sulu sultan, he was killed in Maguindanao.
+While he succeeded in extracting tribute from the Sulu sultan, he was killed in Maguindanao.Before conquering the Muslims in Mindanao and the Sulu archipelago, Spaniards first attacked Brunei thinking that defeating Brunei would weaken Sulu and Mindanao and eliminate their commercial rival in the Philippines.
+Brunei royalty was intimately connected to the Muslim rulers in Manila and Sulu and Bornean traders were business partners of the Muslims in the country.
+This motive was underscored in the letter sent by Spanish officials in Cebu to Spain, thus:

 “We beseech his majesty, and your highness in his royal name, that, inasmuch as the said Moros and others take all the gold, pearls, jewels precious stones and other things of which we have no information-thus injuring the natives, both by giving us no opportunity to plant our holy faith among them, and by taking the said gold, they should, if they continue the said trade, lose their property and be made slaves, for they preach the doctrine of Mahomet.”

 With the permission of the Spanish King, Spaniards attacked and defeated Brunei in 1578.
-Governor Francis de Sande then instructed Captain Esteban Rodriguez de Figueroa to go to Sulu to demand tribute and proceed to Maguindanao to reduce their leaders into vassalage, stop admitting Muslim preachers and convert to Christianity.
+Governor Francis de Sande then instructed Captain Esteban Rodriguez de Figueroa to go to Sulu to demand tribute and proceed to Maguindanao to reduce their leaders into vassalage, stop admitting Muslim preachers, and convert to Christianity.
 Captain Roriguez’s victory over Sulu raja in two minor engagements resulted in the payment of some amount by the Sulu sultan which was considered a tribute by the Spaniards.
 But the Spaniards were not lucky in Maguindanao.

 In 1591, the Spanish authorities in Manila fomented a plan to colonize the rulers of Maguindanao.
 Governor-General Francisco de Sande entered into an agreement with Don Èsteban Rodriguez de Figueroa to launch an expedition in Mindanao and establish a colony at his own expense.
 In return, Figueroa was to be designated as governor of Mindanao for life and the position shall be inherited by his heirs.

 On April 1, 1596, Figueroa was able to mobilize fifty vessels comprising of 214 Spaniards and 1,500 native allies.
-After travelling for about three weeks, the expeditionary forces arrived in the mouth of Pulangi and the Maguindanaon rulers withdrew to the interior avoiding a direct confrontation.
-Upon their arrival, the Spaniards established a fort in Tampakan in between Maguindanao and Buayan.
+After traveling for about three weeks, the expeditionary forces arrived in the mouth of Pulangi and the Maguindanaon rulers withdrew to the interior avoiding a direct confrontation.
+Upon their arrival, the Spaniards established a fort in Tampakan between Maguindanao and Buayan.

-On April 25, five days after his arrival, while on his way to Buayan to conquerRajah Silongan, he was ambushed by Datu Ubal, a relative of Silongan.
+On April 25, five days after his arrival, while on his way to Buayan to conquer Rajah Silongan, he was ambushed by Datu Ubal, a relative of Silongan.
 Datu Ubal landed a decisive blow against him on the head and as a result, he died a few hours later.

 With the death of Figueroa, Juan de Xara took over the fort and its operations.
 The following year, Juan Ronquillo would be sent to Mindanao to manage the affairs of the camp and direct the operations under the auspices of the Spanish authorities in Manila.
 While Ronquillo was able to defend the camp after a series of skirmishes between the Spaniards and the Moros, he would be forced to abandon the fort on account of difficulties in communications, inadequate supplies, and losses in terms of manpower.
 The Spaniards would later on decide to establish another fort in La Caldera, a few miles from Zamboanga.